Dear SaaStr: Why Do So Many Startups Burn Through So Much Cash?

 But as you approach a few million in revenues — the power of those 70–80% margins should kick in — and two things should start to happen:

-- you should start to mint cash, absent other outsized increases in expenses;
+- you should start to generate material cash, absent other outsized increases in expenses;

 - you should finally have a brand, or at least a mini-brand in your space, and that brand should start to bring you in ever more prospects and customers, making it even easier to grow and mint even more cash.

 Sales and marketing costs can be high for two reasons.
-First, price erosion due to competition makes sales more expensive.
-Brutal competition almost always drives price down from where it would otherwise naturally settle.
-And competition also means you lose more deals.
+First, driving up your win rate, especially when there is a lot of competition, makes sales more expensive.
+And often drives prices down, up to a point.
+Competition also means you lose more deals.
 Fewer of your leads close.
 That, in effect, drives your marketing costs up as well.

 Second, going for a “land grab” and entering as many segments of the market, even those where you lack a brand and/or the most competitive solution, is very expensive from a marketing/sales perspective.